Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 ## Session 1 -> Session 0 Migration

 When the RSI shellcode runner was developed and the ability to receive a beacon as system from a high integrity prompt observed, a false sense of security set in due to a failure to differentiate system ***integrity*** and the system ***session***.
-A (wrong) assumption was made that because the beacon was running as system it would persist even after the user who executed the payload logged out;  it was during all of the testing involving mutants that this error was finally realized which raised the question: is it possible to spawn a session 0 process from session X (a user session)?
+A (wrong) assumption was made that because the beacon was running as system it would persist even after the user who executed the payload logged out;  it was during all of the testing involving mutants that this error was finally realized which raised the question: is it possible to spawn a session 0 process from session 1 (a user session)?

 Typically to run a beacon in session 0 a service is created to run as system, however I was curious to find out if there was a way to do so without creating hard persistence on the machine.
 What followed was a long and painful journey into process tokens, integrity levels, and Win32API's involved in token manipulation.

+## Where to start?

+The first question that needs to be asked and answered is, "What dictates what session a process that we create belongs to?".
+Our obvious options are either it is the user who calls CreateProcess(), or it is the parent processes session when PPID Spoofing is done.
+Given that Winlogon lives in session 1 and that it is the target of our PPID spoofing, an assumption might be made that the resulting system beacon residing in session 1 is a consequence of this.
+A simple test of this may be conducted by using a session 0 system integrity process in the PPID spoofing instead.
+When targeting spoolsv for PPID spoofing two interesting things happen;

+Winlogon is often used for escalation to system integrity from an Administrator process because it "exists in session 1"; however as [SpecterOps](https://posts.specterops.io/understanding-and-defending-against-access-token-theft-finding-alternatives-to-winlogon-exe-80696c8a73b) covers in incredible detail, the session that Winlogon resides in is not what opens the door to impersonation of its token.